-In considering a sanction, the Chairperson will largely ignore the evidence – he will consider facts such as the length of service of the employee, the position held in the company, the seriousness of the offense, the personal circumstances of the employee, the degree of remorse if any, and any other mitigating or aggravating circumstances.
+In considering a sanction, the Chairperson will largely ignore the evidence – he will consider facts such as the length of service of the employee, the position held in the company, the seriousness of the offence, the personal circumstances of the employee, the degree of remorse if any, and any other mitigating or aggravating circumstances.

-The Chairperson must also consider the employer’s own Disciplinary Code and Procedures, and also consistency in terms of previous sanctions imposed for similar offenses.
+The Chairperson must also consider the employer’s own Disciplinary Code and Procedures, and also consistency in terms of previous sanctions imposed for similar offences.
 The letter advising the respondent of the sanction imposed should contain points 23 and 24 above in the same letter.